Ray structures on Teichm\"uller Space: Harmonic maps

-{Minsky also defined a family $\mathscr{P}_{R}$ of regions whose geometry is controlled and in whose complement the harmonic map is nearly a projection.
-We now summarize what we need of this work.}
+Minsky defined a family $\mathscr{P}_{R}$ of regions whose geometry is controlled and in whose complement the harmonic map is nearly a projection.
+We now summarize what we need of this work.
+Before stating the result, we need the notion of \emph{boundary-convex}.
+Given a closed Riemann surface $X$ and a holomorphic differential $\Phi$ on $X$, a subset $C$ of $X$ is \emph{boundary-convex} if any geodesic arc, with respect to the singular flat metric induced from $\Phi$, deformable rel endpoints into $C$, in fact lies in $C$.
+Equivalently, $C$ is boundary-convex if the lift of each component of $C$ to the universal cover $\widetilde X$ of $X$ is convex under the singular flat metric induced from $\Phi$.
+(We refer to \cite[page 172]{Minsky1992} for further explanation about boundary-convex.)